Gabriela Garcia Juarez

-The following items must accompany your application essays:
+The following items must accompany your application essay:

 Applicants submitting transcripts from colleges and universities outside of the United States must arrange for evaluation of their credentials by a NACES-approved evaluation service.
 The evaluation must be received by the Office of Admission by the application deadline.